Schmeckfest

 Schmeckfest (festival of tasting) is an annual festival in Freeman, South Dakota, that celebrates the heritage and culture of Plautdietsch-speaking Mennonites from the Russian Empire who emigrated to North America starting in the 1870s.
 Established in 1959, Schmeckfest showcases the traditional foods, crafts and talents of the Freeman community with Mennonite food, demonstrations, displays, programs and a full-stage musical theater production.

-Current information about Schmeckfest is available at Schmeckfest Web site.

 Schmeckfest has been held every spring since and has grown to accommodate more than 5,000 guests every year.
 The event is held at Freeman Academy, a grade 1 to 12 private school, and raises about $90,000 annually for the school.

 A multi-course meal and a musical are the main fundraising events.
 The festival also includes displays, programs, demonstrations and sales of ethnic handcrafts and culinary arts.
 In recent years, Heritage Hall Museum and Archives, located adjacent to the Freeman Academy campus, offers historical presentations during Schmeckfest.

 The Schmeckfest meal was served buffet style in the early years before switching to family style in 1965.
 In 2018, buffet-style serving returned for the 60th Schmeckfest, which is part of an emphasis on the historic nature of the 2018 observance and continues as the dining format.

 A book on the 60-year history of Schmeckfest was published in 2018.
 "Schmeckfest at 60" is a 252-page hardcover book that includes a comprehensive look at the festival and more the 150 photos and illustrations.
 It was published by Second Century Publishing Inc., of Freeman which also publishes the Freeman Courier.
 Copies are available for sale at the Courier office in downtown Freeman.